kahnwong/karnwong.me/content/posts/reduce-operational-costs-with-terraform.md

 ## The solution

-[Terraform](https://www.terraform.io/) is an IaC (infrastructure as code) tool, which means you can declare cloud resources progamatically, and you can uses it to apply cloud configurations.
+[Terraform](https://www.terraform.io/) is an IaC (infrastructure as code) tool, which means you can declare cloud resources programmatically, and you can uses it to apply cloud configurations.
 It can also act as a living documentation, since terraform code directly translates to desired cloud resources.
 This would eliminate the need for a documentation instance, tracking down steps/configurations and updating the documentation manually.
 Plus, it takes almost no time to perform a cost breakdown by using [Infracost](https://www.infracost.io/) CLI against a terraform project.

 In total, you would save `48.4 USD + 17,280 USD + 17,280 USD` = `34,608.4 USD / month`.